Ukrainian brewery joins war effort, switches from beer to Molotov cocktails - NewsBreak

 Business owner Yuriy Zastavny said the brewery began producing Molotov cocktails at the suggestion of an employee who took part in Kyiv’s pro-Western uprising in 2014.

 “We do this because someone has to.
 We have the skills, we went through a street revolution in 2014.
-We had to make and use Molotov cocktails then,” Zastavny said.‘Invaders will die’: Former Miss Grand Ukraine joins fight against Russian forces
+We had to make and use Molotov cocktails then,” Zastavny said.Over 500,000 have fled Ukraine since Russia invaded, UN says

 He vowed to do “everything we can to help win this war.”